Course guide of Mathematical Methods 3 (2671126)

 Ordinary assessment session

-• In the ordinary call, the final exam grade will constitute 70% of the grade, and the remaining 30% will be evaluated in a complementary way according to: participation in class, delivery of work and/or problems, oral or written assessments
+- In the ordinary call, the final exam grade will constitute 70% of the grade (A), and the remaining 30% (B) will be evaluated in a complementary way according to the following criteria: submission of problems and tasks, and/or written assessments.

 Extraordinary assessment session